nickassafkirk/Cartel-Coffee/testing.md

 [Link to Deployed site](https://nickassafkirk.github.io/Cartel-Coffee/index.html)

+---

 ## Manual Testing

-Manual testing involved going through the site thoroughly and ensuring formating and functinality was rendering as intended.
-This involved going through the site in Chrome,
+Manual testing involved going through the site thoroughly to ensure that the format, layout, styles and functionality were perfomrong as intended.

-Index.html
+Testing involved:
+1. Testing the site in Chrome, Safari, Firefox, Opera and Microsoft Edge to ensure cross-browser compatibility.
+2. Testing the site across a range of devices to ensure a responsive site that provides a great user experience on all devices.
+   The site was tested on:
+   Macbook 13"
+   Iphone 5s
+   Iphone 6s Plus
+   Iphone SE
+   Iphone XS
+   Ipad Mini

+   Hp Pavillion 22" monitor

+---

+### Common Elements:

-Navbar
+#### Navbar
 Aim: Navbar is expected to be located fullwidth at the top of all pages.
 Navbar logo and links should scale to fit larger/smaller screenwidth and avoid overflow.
 Navbar should expand/collapse at set breakpoint.
 Outcome: ensured that navbar expands and collapses at the correct breakpoints.
 Ensured that fonts scale to avoid overflow on different screensizes.